 Guests come to your spa to enrich their quality of life with self-care and enhanced wellness, so make sure that you're giving them the best possible experience.
 If guests are happy with their visit, they are more likely to become repeat customers and refer other people to your spa.
 Top-of-the-line spa equipment and little extra touches such as microfiber massage table sheets or mood lighting are all great ways to keep customers coming back for the services you offer.

 Your staff should all know the hospitality and experience that you want to offer to your guests - everyone from the receptionist to the specialized massage therapist or manicurist.
-Given that spa visits were on the rise in 2015 (a 2% increase from 2014)1, you want to take advantage of the interest and make sure that you're well-equipped to handle everything from individual visits to a large group of people there for a special event, such as a bachelorette party.
+Given that spa visits are on the rise, you want to take advantage of the interest and make sure that you're well-equipped to handle everything from individual visits to a large group of people there for a special event, such as a bachelorette party.

 What Extra Touches Can I Add?